zblazerzz/hacking-owasp-Juice-shop/README.md

 }
 ```

-This function seemed to return something into the path, this something seemed to be a string that was made using the output of an i$ function, the word sal, the a$ function and the letter a all in lowercase. after attempting to decode the functions myself i found it to be pretty hard and time inducing to attempt to brute force this code.
-Therefore i resorted to the next possibility which was grabbing the i$, a$ and t$ functions and calling them in the console to see if they would return a proper result:
+This function seemed to return something into the path, this something seemed to be a string that was made using the output of an i$ function, the word sal, the a$ function and the letter a all in lowercase.
+After attempting to decode the functions myself i found it to be pretty hard and time inducing to attempt to brute force this code.
+I opted to redefine the i$, a$, and t$ functions directly within the browser console to observe their output:
 ```
 function i$(...t) {
     let n = Array.prototype.slice.call(t), e = n.shift();